jhui/jhui.github.io/_posts/2017-01-15-Machine-learning-PCA.markdown

 ### Latent Factor Model using logistic loss

-We can use logistic loss for our cost function
+We can also use logistic loss for our cost function

 $$
 \begin{split}